When Should You Not Go to the Grand Canyon?

 The tranquility and serenity that make the Grand Canyon so magical can be somewhat diminished amidst the hustle and bustle.

-The same goes for our Grand Canyon Antelope Canyon Tour, it is good year-round, but best avoided during major holidays including Easter Break, Memorial Day, Labor Day, Thanksgiving, and Christmas.
+The same goes for our Grand Canyon Antelope Canyon Tour, it's good year-round but best avoided during major holidays including Easter Break, Memorial Day, Labor Day, Thanksgiving, and Christmas.

 Grand Canyon Peak Season

-While summer may seem like an ideal time to visit due to the warm weather, it's worth considering the downsides.
+While summer may seem like an ideal time to visit due to the warm weather, it's worth considering the downsides — there are more than one.

-The scorching Arizona sun combined with the high elevation of the Grand Canyon can result in sweltering heat during the summer months.
+First of all, the scorching Arizona sun combined with the elevation of the Grand Canyon can result in sweltering heat during the summer months.
 Temperatures can easily exceed 100 degrees Fahrenheit (38 degrees Celsius)!

 Besides the uncomfortable heat, summer also brings in a substantial number of visitors, particularly in June, July, and August.
 The narrow hiking trails become congested, accommodation options fill up quickly, and the popular viewpoints are teeming with tourists.